 Strawberries

 Strawberries have always been popular.
 They are great tasting, and are relatively easy to grow, even in a small area.
-They grow well in most soil types, but prefer free draining soil.
+They grow well in most soil types, but prefer fertile, free draining soil.

 While strawberry plantings can be made year round, planting done in the cooler months tend to result in heavier cropping that plantings made in warmer months.
 If they are planted too late, i.e. closer to the longest day (December), they will tend to produce an abundance of runners instead of fruit.